 Restore balance to your life with this light-hearted and joyful class.
-This class teaches the fundamentals of vinyasa yoga, including sun salutations, standing poses, balancing poses and core strengthening.
-Emphasis placed on moving with the breath and into and out of postures safely and with correct alignment.
-Beginners and students looking to work on basics are welcome in the class.
+This class teaches the fundamentals, including sun salutations, standing postures, balancing postures and seated postures.
+Emphasis is placed on moving with the breath and into and out of postures safely and with correct alignment.
+This class is for beginners and anyone interested in working on fundamentals.

 Energize the years ahead with this series of poses based on Beryl Bender Birch’s Boomer Yoga.
 This dynamic practice will keep your body young, your mind vibrant and your spirit soaring!
 Beginners and students of any age are welcome in this class.

-Community Meditation Group
+Community Meditation Group: Free